 - Applied a healthy amount of astro glide to the appropriate areas.

 The actual race was canceled due to COVID-19.
-I didn't find out until 4 days before the event, and I spent a day deciding on whether or not I'd do it by myself or just wait until 2021.
+The race was due to take place on March 15th, and on March 10th I received an email saying it was still going ahead.
+Two days later it was canceled.
+I spent the day deciding on whether or not I'd do it by myself or just wait until 2021.

 In the end I decided to go for it.

 The first half came in 2 seconds under my target time, but I knew as soon as I hit the mark that I wouldn't make the finish at the same pace.
 I shifted to "finishing slow is better than DNF" mode.

 The last six miles were extremely painful, especially in my thighs.
 I walked for around a mile until the pain decreased.

 It was difficult to stay hydrated.
 I brought 20oz of sports drink with me, but I had to ask for someone to deliver two bottles of water around mile 20.
 That might be the best water I've ever drank.